vamsiprasanth/KafVam/README.md

 ===
 <em>KafVam is a Windows Desktop UI for viewing Kafka topics, messages.You can also poll messages in realtime from latest offset /from beginning offset.
 It also has functionality to describe groups pertained to the topic to check lag.
 One exciting feature is to filter the messages in realtime based on multiple search criteria.</em>

 This project is designed using eclipse RCP3.
 It's a desktop application that can support few kafka admin functionalities which is not supported with existing web UI thereby easing our day to day activities without having to execute and view in the console.
+Easy way to save your day from console through this Kafka UI.

 ![ScreenShot](https://github.com/vamsiprasanth/Kafvam/blob/master/img/KafVam.png)